salitadmonte/datasciencecourse/HelloWorld.md

 ---
-title: "HelloWorld.md"
+title: "Helloworld.md"
 author: "salita"
 date: "6/30/2020"
-output: word_document
+output: html_document
 ---

 ```{r setup, include=FALSE}
 knitr::opts_chunk$set(echo = TRUE)
 ```

-##this is R Markdown
+## This is R Markdown

 This is an R Markdown document.
 Markdown is a simple formatting syntax for authoring HTML, PDF, and MS Word documents.
 For more details on using R Markdown see <http://rmarkdown.rstudio.com>.